Does Your Nonprofit Need a Professional Services Automation System?

 Then, I suggest to clients they take a look at Kimble, which I regard the “Cadillac” of PSA solutions and is also a highly rated market leader.
 In Kimble, you will be exposed to an extremely robust system that might be more capable of addressing some of the challenges identified above.
 Kimble also has the advantage of being built directly on the Force.com platform and tightly integrated with Account, Contact, and Opportunity data in Salesforce—and that is a huge plus for those organizations using or considering Salesforce.
 But it is also something of a liability, as design limitations within that interface make its toolset less approachable than Mavenlink.
 (But Kimble is also a more complex product, so there is some inevitability to it having a complex user interface.)

-There are many other PSA options available (FinancialForce PSA, Clarizen One, OpenAir PSA, and many others), but exploring Kimble and Mavenlink will give you a good sense of the capabilities of a high-end Professional Services Automation System and what it can do, particular in comparison to the software your organization may already be using.
+There are many other PSA options available (for example, FinancialForce PSA, Clarizen One, OpenAir PSA), but exploring Kimble and Mavenlink will give you a good sense of the capabilities of a high-end Professional Services Automation System and what it can do, particular in comparison to the software your organization may already be using.

 One of the things my clients sometimes learn during their Professional Services Automation System exploration process is that the cost of a PSA system and/or the change the organization would have to undertake to adopt it successfully makes it unapproachable—at least at the present time.
 In that circumstance, organizations sometimes reconsider how they can make gains in other areas.